List of political parties in Russia: History

 After the Perestroika reforms in the 1980s Russia had over 100 registered parties, but the people elected to the State Duma represented only a small number of parties.
 After 2000, during Vladimir Putin's first presidency (2000–2008), the number of parties quickly decreased.
-From 2008 to 2012 there were only seven parties in Russia, and every new attempt to register new, independent parties was blocked.
-The last-registered party of this period was the government-organized Right Cause (now the Party of Growth) which was registered on 18 February 2009.
+From 2008 to 2012 there were only seven parties in Russia, and every new attempt to register new parties was blocked.
+The last registered party of this period was the government-organized Right Cause (now the Party of Growth) which was registered on 18 February 2009.
 Before the 2011 parliamentary election, about 10 opposition parties were denied registration.